 According to the official website CrossFit brings many areas of fitness together into one regime.
 Developed over several decades by a fellow called Coach Greg Glassman, it is a way to work out in an optimised fashion, taking into account many measurable factors and movements.

-So basically CrossFit is a training program that builds strength and conditioning through extremely varied and challenging workouts.
-Each day the workout will test a different part of your functional strength or conditioning, not specialising in one particular thing, but rather with the goal of building a body that’s capable of practically anything and everything.
+CrossFit is essentially a training program that builds strength and conditioning through extremely varied and challenging workouts.
+Each workout targets a different muscle or muscle group and a different part of your functional strength or conditioning and does not specialise on one thing in particular.
+The goal is to build a body which is capable of as much as possible.
 CrossFit workouts incorporate elements from high-intensity interval training, Olympic weightlifting, plyometrics, powerlifting, gymnastics, calisthenics, strongman and other exercises.

 Who is it aimed at?

-CrossFit can work for anyone with a positive attitude, a willingness to work and a desire for a healthier life.
+As long as you have a positive attitude and are willing to work harder for a healthier lifestyle, then crossfit is for you!
 The style of training you receive will ensure that all movements and workouts are tailored for your current level of fitness, but always with the aim of challenging yourself and pushing forward.
 So even a beginner can do this type of exercise, it just means you follow the easier versions and take more regular breaks.
 Then as your fitness improves you can opt for the harder versions.

-Normally they are based on classes of no more than 10 people, if your local CrossFit has more than this number you might try looking for a center with lesser group sizes as individual attention is important to avoid injury.
-It’s a very social way to exercise, so if you like working out with others then this could well be for you!
+Normally they are based on classes of no more than 10 people, if your local CrossFit has more than this number you might try looking for a center with fewer participants as individual attention is important to avoid injury.
+It’s also a very social way to exercise, so if you like working out with others then this could well be for you!

 What to Expect?